 Stressors

-Based on comparison with pictures in Prowse 1954, Green 1974 and Seymour et al. 1984, we estimate the infection to be an oomycete-like infection.
+Based on comparison with pictures in Prowse 1954, Green 1974 and Seymour et al. 1984, we estimated the infection to be an oomycete-like infection (see figure SI1).
 Further sequencing should reveal which genus/species the infection belongs to.
 Pre-trials showed that infection with the oomycete-like parasite caused high mortality, especially in (germ-free) juveniles, and reduced fecundity, which appeared to differ among D. magna genotypes.
-Infection of the oomycete-like parasite was visible by the presence of long, separated non-separated hyphae in biofilms on the wall of the culture jar, on the medium surface, and on dead individuals in cultures with high infection rates.
+Infection of the oomycete-like parasite was visible by the presence of long, separated hyphae in biofilms on the wall of the culture jar, on the medium surface, and on dead individuals in cultures with high infection rates.

 A commonly occurring and well-studied cyanobacterium is Microcystis sp. (von Elert et al., 2003), which is known to be detrimental for Daphnia for many different reasons: (i) the production of various toxins, (ii) low food quality due to the absence of polyunsaturated fatty acids and (iii) colony formation which interferes with the filtering process of zooplankton (von Elert et al., 2003; Martin-Cruezburg et al., 2008; DeMott et al., 2001).
 In response, zooplankton has developed multiple tolerance mechanisms such as production of proteases or increased expression of genes associated with secondary metabolite transport and catabolism (Schwarzenberger et al., 2014; 2020).
 Microcystis aeruginosa is a colonial cyanobacterium that produces toxic metabolites such as microcystins.
 Many studies demonstrated negative effects of M. aeruginosa on D. magna performance (Huang et al., 2020).
 In addition, the effects of M. aeruginosa on D. magna are genotype dependent (Lemaire et al., 2012), whereby the host-genotype dependent gut microbiome drives D. magna tolerance to M. aeruginosa (Macke et al., 2017, 2020).